 This is a low-impact class, and all the exercises can be adapted to suit different abilities.

-The class takes place on Thursday evenings, 6:15-7:15pm at Walmer Parish Hall.
+The class takes place on Thursday evening5:15-6:10pm and 6:20-7:15pm at Walmer Parish Hall.
 Pre-booking is required.
-Book online HERE.
+Contact me HERE to book your place.

 A basic exercise mat is needed but you may also want to consider having a thicker pilates mat, a belt and soft pilates ball to support some exercises (I can advise on where to purchase props.)